-The previous argument no longer works for $\ss_{10}^-$, when the condition that a curve $[C]\in \mm_{10}$ lie on a $K3$ surface is divisorial \cite{FP}.
-This case is in some sense a specialization of the genus $11$ case.
-We use that a general $1$-nodal irreducible curve $[C]\in \Delta_0\subset \mm_{11}$ of arithmetic genus $11$, lies on a $K3$ surface $X\subset \PP^{11}$.
-By a degeneration argument, we show that this construction can be also carried out in such a way, that if $\nu:C'\rightarrow C$ denotes the normalization of $C$, then the points $x, y\in C'$ with $\nu(x)=\nu(y)$ (that is, mapping to the node of $C$), lie in the support of one of the odd-theta characteristics of $[C']\in \cM_{10}$.
+The previous argument no longer works for $\ss_{10}^-$, when the condition that a curve $[C]\in \mm_{10}$ lie on a $K3$ surface is divisorial in moduli \cite{FP}.
+This case is a specialization of the genus $11$ case.
+A general one-nodal irreducible curve $[C]\in \Delta_0\subset \mm_{11}$ of arithmetic genus $11$ lies on a $K3$ surface $X\subset \PP^{11}$.
+By a degeneration argument, we show that this construction can also be carried out in such a way, that if $\nu:C'\rightarrow C$ denotes the normalization of $C$, then the points $x, y\in C'$ with $\nu(x)=\nu(y)$ (that is, mapping to the node of $C$), lie in the support of the zero locus of one of the odd-theta characteristics of $[C']\in \cM_{10}$.
 Ultimately, this produces a rational curve $P\subset \ss_{10}^-$ through a general point, which shows that $\ss_{10}^-$ is uniruled as well.
+2pt

 In the range in which a \emph{Mukai model} of $\mm_g$ exists, our results are more precise:

 \begin{theorem} $\ss_g^-$ is unirational for $g\leq 8$. \end{theorem} The proof relies on the existence, in this range, of \emph{Mukai varieties} $V_g\subset \PP^{n_g+g-2}$, where $n_g=\mbox{dim}(V_g)$, which have the property that general $1$-dimensional linear sections of $V_g$ are canonical curves $[C]\in \cM_g$ with general moduli.
 We fix an integer $1\leq \delta\leq g-1$ and consider the correspondence